Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ### Remove a service
-By provigin the service definition which is connected to the abstract service type to method remove a service is removed from the service provider.
+By providing the service definition, which is connected to the abstract service type, to method remove a service is removed from the service provider.
 ```
 SP.remove(LoggerService);
 ```